 The attendance of each member is set out below:

 Name of Member Number of Meetings Attended/Held

-Ms. Li Xuemei 5/5
+Ms. Li Xuemei 3/3

-Mr. Chen Yung-cheng 5/5
+Mr. Chen Yung-cheng 3/3

-Mr. Hu Bin 5/5
+Mr. Hu Bin 3/3

-Mr. Guo Xinping (resigned as a member of Audit Committee on 21 January 2022) 5/5

 Attendance of Directors at Board Meetings and General Meetings